frsteinb/bjcp-2015-styleguide/README.md

 ## Another BJCP styleguide translation project

 The BJCP has put a great deal of hard voluntery work from many contributors into the 2015 beer style guidelines.
-Besides other derived formats, the primary resulting document is availabe as a PDF and as a Microsoft Word docx file from the "[BJCP web pages](https://www.bjcp.org/stylecenter.php)".
+Besides other derived formats, the primary resulting document is availabe as a PDF and as a Microsoft Word docx file from the [BJCP web pages](https://www.bjcp.org/stylecenter.php).

 In this project we want to achieve the following goals:

-- establish a XML form of the styleguide derived from the original BJCP Word document,
+- establish an XML form of the styleguide derived from the original BJCP Word document,
 - tranlate the styleguide to the German language (in a way that easily allows to add further languages),
 - transform the XML data to various target formats (HTML, PDF) using XSL and FO techniques.

 To derive a consistent XML representation, we rely on the XML format of Word DOCX documents.
 However, since the original document is handcrafted by humans, we have to use some hacks in situations where the original document is less consistent.
 This means that our XSL code will not work for future releases of the styleguide.

 In some rare cases, it may seem reasonable to apply slight adjustments to the original data.
-E.g., there is just one style, where the "Vital Statistics" section contains a form of further "subcategorization".
+E.g., there is just one style (25B Saison), where the "Vital Statistics" section contains a form of further "subcategorization".
 We decided to explain this by words in the "Entry Instructions" and keep simple min-max ranges in all specs sections.
 Note that this "fixing" mechanisms should remain a rare exception.

 For a gradual translation process we use a split representation where each category and subcategory is stored in a single file, this allows to edit them in small pieces and independently by multiple authors.

-Finally, XSL stylesheets get applied to create resulting XML and XHTML documents with content in the original english language or translated into German.
+Finally, XSL stylesheets get applied to create resulting XML and XHTML documents with content in the original english language and others translated into German.
 Other formats (and maybe other target languages) may follow in the future.

 ## Translation Procedure